WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 The action of removing a section of a recording is known as a "cut".

-To make the cut you first mark the section to be deleted by performing the following steps:
+To make the cut you first mark the section to be deleted.
+There are 2 ways to mark a section.

+1. The first way is to use the upper waveform window:

-1. Position the audio at the thin blue line for the beginning of the recording to be removed. **NOTE**: The blue line does not move.
-You need to do the press-and-hold action to move the recording to the blue line.
+    ``a.``	Position the audio at the thin blue line for the beginning of the recording to be removed. **NOTE**: The blue line does not move.
+You need to do the tap-and-hold action to move the recording to the blue line.

-2. Tap the **Flag icon** to set the beginning point of the cut.
+    ``b.``	Tap the **Flag icon** to set the beginning point of the cut.
 This inserts a marker where the cut will start.

-3. Drag the recording by holding your finger on the screen and sliding to the left until the end of the part to be removed is at the blue line.
+    ``c.``	Drag the recording by holding your finger on the screen and sliding to the left until the end of the part to be removed is at the blue line.

-4. Tap the upside-down **Flag icon**.
+    ``d.``	Tap the upside-down **Flag icon**.
 This marks the end of the section for deletion.

+2. The second way to mark a section for deletion is by using the entire waveform that is displayed in the lower section of the window.

+    ``a.``	Tap and hold where you want the deletion to begin and drag to the end of the deletion.

+    ``b.``	As you do so, the marked area is shown in both the upper and lower waveform areas and the flags are inserted automatically.

 **OPTIONAL**: Tap the **Play icon** to listen to the section that will be removed.

-**Do you want to change the amount of recording that is selected?** Press-hold-drag on the upside-down flag to increase or decrease the amount of the selected recording.
+**Do you want to change the amount of recording that is selected?** Tap-hold-drag on the upside-down flag to increase or decrease the amount of the selected recording.

 **Need to start again?** Tap the **Crossed-off Flags** icon to remove the flags and start at step 1.